Directed Reading Program

 Why Should You Participate?

 Meetings will enable undergraduate students to study computer science at a deeper level than can be done in a classroom and has several benefits.
 Primarily, it will introduce the student to the type of learning one is more likely to experience as a graduate student in computer science or as a researcher.
-Additionally, the mentee is introduced to a computer science topic that may be more advanced or more specialized than traditional coursework.
+The mentee is also introduced to a computer science topic that may be more advanced or specialized than traditional coursework.

 Who is Eligible?

-All students are eligible, but we particularly target upperclassmen (i.e., juniors or seniors) in the computer science or CS + X programs.
+All students are eligible, but we mainly target upperclassmen (i.e., juniors or seniors) in the computer science or CS + X programs.

 Questions